JustinCope/intro-to-linguistics/README.md

 Demos illustrating concepts for my Introduction to Linguistics course.

 ##mu.py and mu.puzzle.py##
 An algorithm for generating theorems of the MIU-system described by Douglas Hofstadter in *Gödel, Escher, Bach*.
 Originally, mu.py was developed for UGS303, Minds & Machines at UT Austin.
 Neither @chbrown nor I can remember which of us created it.
 But mu.puzzle.py I wrote later for Intro to Linguistics, using simple string matching in the first two rewrite rules, instead of regular expressions, for purposes of comparison.
-Also, mu.puzzle.py allows the user to set an upper limit on the number of theorems generated, while the original mu.py is non-terminating.
+Also, mu.puzzle.py allows the user to set an upper bound on the number of theorems generated, while the original mu.py is non-terminating.
 These are useful for discussion of formal languages, string rewriting systems, algorithms, and decideability.

 ### Usage of mu.py ###